 This delicious pulp-free juice can be stored in the refrigerator for up to three days.
 If freezing, leave 3/4 to an inch of room in the top of the jar for expansion.
 Watermelon juice will store in the back of the freezer for 30-60 days.

-Whether you’re picking it off of the vine or off of a shelf at the grocery store, you’ll want to follow these tips.
+Whether you’re picking it off of the vine or off of a shelf at the grocery store, you’ll want to follow these tips for choosing the right watermelon.

 First, pick up a watermelon that is uniform and feels heavy for its size.
 You want to avoid ones that have any blemishes like bumps or dents.